 Deringer’s first book, Calculated Values: Finance, Politics, and the Quantitative Age (Harvard University Press, 2018), is a history of how numerical calculations became an authoritative mode of public reasoning.
 Focusing on Great Britain, Calculated Values argues that a pervasive, public reverence for “facts and figures” first emerged in the half-century following the Revolution of 1688, through political debates about public finance.
 Examining the numerical controversies that frequently arose in British politics, including during prominent events like the Union of England and Scotland in 1707 and the 1720 South Sea Bubble, Calculated Values offers a new explanation for how numbers became so esteemed in public life: their use in antagonistic argumentation.
 While in the 21st century, we are likely to assume that numbers get deployed in political arguments because numbers are seen to be an especially “objective” form of knowledge, in the 18th century this process worked in the other direction.
 Eighteenth-century Britons came to believe that numbers were a special form of knowledge because of how they were deployed in political arguments.
 Paradoxically, a common belief in the honesty and disinterestedness of numbers grew out of a political culture in which partisan calculators used numbers to do cynical and highly interested things.
-Calculated Values was awarded the 2019 Oscar Kenshur book prize for the best book in eighteenth-century studies, awarded by the Center for Eighteenth-Century Studies at Indiana University.
+Calculated Values was awarded the 2019 Oscar Kenshur Prize by the Center for Eighteenth-Century Studies at Indiana University, and the 2021 Joseph J. Spengler Prize (co-winner) from the History of Economic Society.